Install this application on your home screen for quick and easy access when you’re on the go.

 This annual prize is for the best PhD thesis in politics awarded to an individual from a full ECPR member institution.

-The Stein Rokkan Prize for Comparative Social Science Research is awarded by the International Social Science Council upon the recommendation of an independent jury set up by the ECPR.
+The Stein Rokkan Prize for Comparative Social Science Research is awarded by the International Science Council upon the recommendation of an independent jury set up by the ECPR.

 The Wildenmann prize is awarded to the presenter of the best paper at the annual ECPR Joint Sessions of Workshops.